MHickey2/First_Project/README.md

 2. Click the green Code Button at top right of the repository.
 3. Copy the url for the repository.
 4. Open Git Bash and Change the current working directory to where you want the cloned directory.
-5. Type git clone, and then paste the URL you previously copied using $ git clone https://hostname/YOUR-USERNAME/YOUR-REPOSITORY
+5. Type git clone, and then paste the URL you previously copied using $ git clone.
-6. Pressing enter will create your clone.
+6. Pressing enter will then create your clone.

 ### GitHub Student Template
 This Template has been provided by the Code Institute and includes a number of tools to make life easier and has been used within this present site.

-### Creating a custom 404 page for your GitHub Pages Site
+### Creating a custom 404 page for your GitHub Pages Site (<a name="add404"></a>)
 1. Navigate to the site repository.
 2. Using the 'add file' dropdown, choose 'Create new File'.
 3. In the presented filed name, type 404.html/404.md.
 In my case I chose 404.html.